RIKEN-RCCS/lens3/doc/design.md

     --Do not lock.
     --Executed along with MinIO's life-and-death monitoring (polling)

-  + Confirmation of Zone expiration date
+  + Confirmation of Pool expiration date
-    --Stop MinIO with expired Zone
+    --Stop MinIO with expired Pool
       --Perform an apoptotic procedure.
         (In implementation, break the watch_minio loop)
-    --Zone expiration date can be specified in Storage Zone Table (main) --You cannot specify the expiration date for each Access Key ID.
-For each zone.
+    --Pool expiration date can be specified in Storage Pool Table (main) --You cannot specify the expiration date for each Access Key ID.
+For each pool.
-    --Crash MinIO using an expired Zone
+    --Crash MinIO using an expired Pool
       --By polling operation
       --Executed along with MinIO's life-and-death monitoring (polling) --If the expiration date is changed by the user, this function cannot handle it.
       --MinIO termination operation is performed from ADM.

-  + Update monitoring of Storage Zone Table (main) --Do not monitor the update of Storage Zone Table (main).
+  + Update monitoring of Storage Pool Table (main) --Do not monitor the update of Storage Pool Table (main).
     --For the following events, MinIO termination operation is performed from ADM.
       --The permission flag may be changed to "denied".
       --The expiration date is subject to change.